me-engi/me-engi/README.md

 ### Hi there 👋 I AM TAPAN SARKER

-I am a learning Software Engineer specialization in AI &ML, currently studying in Dy patil international university pine.
+I am a learning Software Engineer specialization in AI &ML, currently studying in Dy patil international university pune.
 I am always fascianted by problem solving.
 I believe that any problem in life is solvable with proper guidance and right tools.

 I’m interested in AIML and full stack development.I'm currently working on full stack projects with ReactJS,flutter,python,django.